wyona/erp/README.txt

   III.
 Start using the ERP Lenya publication
   ------------------------------------------
-  2) Now you can run lenya/erp from within the $ERP_HOME by: maven lenya:run
+  1) Now you can run lenya/erp from within the $ERP_HOME by: maven lenya:run

+  2) Add a new person via Lenya menu:
+     File -> New -> Owner

   3) Add a task via Lenya menu:
      File -> New -> Task